joelchan/inst126-intro-programming-notes/_sources/2b_Variables.md

 - `isFunny` instead of `x`, which makes it clear that there's probably a `boolean` in there
 - `numCredits` instead of `y`, which makes it clear that there's probably some kind of number in there

-Also, by convention, you might see people use certain names for certain kinds of things.
+By convention, you might see people use certain names for certain kinds of things.
 For example, `i` is often used to refer to a counter value
 `s` (or some variant of it) is often used to refer to a string.

 You should feel free to name variables whatever makes sense to you, as long as you feel they accurately signal the logic of the program they're in.
 Your future self (and current/future collaborators) will thank you for following this fundamental principle.
 You'll be surprised how often you can get unstuck simply by clarifying the names of the variables (which makes the structure of the program clearer, and the source of the problem obvious).